-Restricted Stock and Restricted Stock Units-Under the non-vested stock program, common stock of the Company may be granted at no cost to officers, independent directors and employees, subject to requisite service and/or financial performance targets.
+Restricted Stock and Restricted Stock Units- Under the non-vested stock program, common stock of NCM, Inc. may be granted at no cost to officers, independent directors and employees, subject to requisite service and/or financial performance targets.
 As such restrictions lapse, the award vests in that proportion.
 The participants are entitled to dividend equivalents and to vote their respective shares (in the case of restricted stock), although the sale and transfer of such shares is prohibited and the shares are subject to forfeiture during the restricted period.
 Additionally, the accrued dividend equivalents are subject to forfeiture during the restricted period.
-Additionally, the accrued dividend equivalents are subject to forfeiture during the underlying shares not vest.
-As of December 28, 2017 and December 29, 2016, accrued dividend equivalents totaled \$3.0 million and \$3.9 million, respectively and during the years ended December 28, 2017, December 29, 2016 and December 31, 2015, the Company paid \$2.1 million, \$1.9 million and \$0.4 million, respectively, for dividend equivalents upon vesting of the restricted stock and restricted stock to its employees which vests over a three-year period with one-third vesting on each anniversary of the date of grant and performance-based restricted stock which vests following a three-year measurement period to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
-The Company also grants restricted stock units to its non-employee directors that vest after approximately one year.
+Additionally, the accrued dividend equivalents are subject to forfeiture during the restricted period should the underlying shares not vest.
+The Company has issued time-based restricted stock to its employees which vests over a three-year period with one-third vesting on each anniversary of the date of grant and performance-based restricted stock which vests following a three-year measurement period to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
+The Company also grants restricted stock units to NCM, Inc.'s non-employee directors that vest after approximately one year.
 The grant date fair value of restricted stock and restricted stock units is based on the closing market price of NCM, Inc. common stock on the date of grant.
 An annual forfeiture rate of 2-4% was estimated to reflect the potential separation of employees.
-The weighted average grant date fair value of non-vested stock was \$14.34, \$15.03, and \$14.76 for the years ended December 28, 2017, December 29, 2016 and December 31, 2015, respectively.
-The tot
+The weighted average grant date fair value of non-vested stock was \$14.34, \$15.03 and \$14.76 for the years ended December 28, 2017, December 29, 2016 and December 31, 2015, respectively.
+The total fair value of awards vested was \$17.3 million, \$14.7 million and \$11.6 million during the years ended December 28, 2017, December 29, 2016 and December 31, 2015, respectively.